 Synopsis coming soon...

-It has long been argued that services dealing with children and young people's mental health problems are not adequately joined up.
+It has long been argued that services dealing with children and young people's mental health problems are not adequately integrated.
 This includes organisations such as CAMHS, the education system, the NHS, charities and other third sector groups.
 This discussion will address solutions to this.